Skip Navigation

 The video session is the closest option to an in-person therapy session.
 We recommend scheduling at least a few video sessions (one per week, ideally) right away so you can get a good feel for your therapist and how the two of you interact.
 Seeing each other’s nonverbal cues can be a helpful way to connect on a deeper level.
 Once you’re comfortable and have established a rapport, it’s easy to schedule a phone call or live chat instead if that’s most convenient for you.

-Unlimited messaging with your therapist
+Messaging with your therapist

-When a message comes in, you’ll be alerted via email (and possibly a mobile notification, based on your settings), but you’ll need to log in securely to the site or app to read and reply to it.
+When a message comes in, you’ll be alerted via email (and possibly a mobile notification, based on your settings), but you’ll need to log in to the site or app to read and reply to it.
 Much like email, you can include attachments, send video or audio files, and even flag a note as urgent.

 It’s reasonable to expect your therapist to respond to your message (or messages) each day they work.
-Some therapists respond more frequently, while many aim for more of a daily cadence and address one or more of your messages in one, detailed response.
+Some therapists respond more frequently, while many aim for more of a daily cadence and address one or more of your messages in one detailed response.
 We encourage you to figure out what works best by setting clear expectations that work for both of you at the beginning of therapy.
-If you end up dissatisfied by the frequency or substance of their messages – which does happen – you also have the option of switching therapists.
-But, again, it’s best to know your messaging cadence upfront so you can avoid frustration and ideally have a long-standing relationship.
+If you end up dissatisfied by the frequency or substance of their messages — which does occasionally happen — you also have the option of switching therapists.

-Group therapy
+Group sessions

 • Wellness